PurpleKingdomGames/indigo/indigo/docs/06-presentation/primitives.md

 They are then specialised to do certain jobs.

+#### `BlankEntity`

+Represents nothing more than a space on the screen that you can manipulate and paint into, by providing a [`ShaderData`](/07-shaders/shaders-overview.md) instance.

+Useful when you want total rendering control with none of the built in frills and opinions of the other primative types.

 #### `Text[M <: Material]`

 Provides basic support for rendering text onto the screen, including things like alignment.